NikeetPandit/practice/Spectral Analysis Work/README.md

 # Spectral Analysis Experimentation
 In this mini-project, I explore spectral analysis methods; how they excel and their limitations.
-I investigate both Fourier and least-squares spectral analysis methods, look at the autocovariance functions (and its derivation from power spectrum).
-I explore different representations, such as investigations in power, amplitude, and percentage variance; thereby allowing me to understand more effectively the most suitable representation given my signal I wish to represent compactly.
+I investigate both Fourier and least-squares spectral analysis methods, look at the autocovariance functions, and its derivation from power spectrum.
+I explore different representations, such as in power, amplitude, and percentage variance; thereby allowing me to understand more effectively the most suitable representation given my signal I wish to represent compactly.

 I investigate aliasing, how I can detect aliased peaks (see function), sub Nyquist effects, different windowing methods, lengths of the series and their effects on the separability close peaks.
 I highlight here also the benefit of least-squares methods over Fourier in this regard.

 I push Fourier over its strict limitations by introducing trends and gaps and demonstrate how least-squares based spectral analysis are superior in this regard.
 I use wavelets here and there for effective representations when experimenting with transient signals.
 All series are synthetic which I create (see function) in this mini-project which makes for very effective experimentation.

 --------------------------------------------